subhrendu1987/xv6-public/README.md

 # BUILDING AND RUNNING XV6

-To build xv6 on an x86 ELF machine (like Linux or FreeBSD), run "make".
-On non-x86 or non-ELF machines (like OS X, even on x86), you will need to install a cross-compiler gcc suite capable of producing x86 ELF binaries (see https://pdos.csail.mit.edu/6.828/).
+* To build xv6 on an x86 ELF machine (like Linux or FreeBSD), run "make".

+* On non-x86 or non-ELF machines (like OS X, even on x86), you may need to install a cross-compiler gcc suite capable of producing x86 ELF binaries (see https://pdos.csail.mit.edu/6.828/).

-Then run "make TOOLPREFIX=i386-jos-elf-".
+* Then run "make TOOLPREFIX=i386-jos-elf-".
 Now install the QEMU PC simulator and run "make qemu".